lohani2280/mdanalysis/UnitTests.md

 ```

 # Details #
-We are borrowing some of NumPy's testing frame work (v >= 1.5); thus, numpy **must** be installed for the tests to run at all.
+We are borrowing some of NumPy's testing frame work; thus, numpy **must** be installed for the tests to run at all.
 The tests require at least numpy 1.5.

 ## Running tests from within python ##
 Run all the tests with